YogeshKumar150773/Share-Modal/README.md

 # Share-Modal
-Create a Share Modal App with HTML, CSS and JavaScript and used a few animations and media queries to make it look good
+Created a simple Share Modal App with HTML, CSS and JavaScript and used a few animations and media queries to make it look good